alienflip/zku.one-Course/week_3/README.md

 1. If you have a chance to meet with the people who built DarkForest and InterRep, what questions would you ask them about their protocols?

 ```
+For sure I would ask darkForest if they will make a 3d mmo!
+This is something that would be cool to have a zk component for!
+For interep, I would ask them if they will please start to work on proof of humanity!
+They have all the right tools.
 ```